2019 NFL Mock Draft: Dolphins, Broncos, Chargers, Jaguars land new quarterbacks

 22. Baltimore Ravens

-Josh Allen, LB, Kansas.
+Josh Allen, LB, Kentucky.
 The Ravens could face a huge need to bring in front-seven talent on the defense next year, with Terrell Suggs possibly calling it a career and C.J.
 Mosley scheduled for free agency.
 Allen is a versatile linebacker who could end up attacking from the edge or playing inside at the pro level.
 Think Haason Reddick from the 2017 draft.

 23. Minnesota Vikings